 TLC Beets Rating: Green

-- Beets have a long history in human diet, providing ample proof of health benefits and culinary uses.
+- Beets have a long history in the human diet, providing ample proof of health benefits and culinary uses.

 This is a very informative article about beets.
 I love using beets in my cooking.
 I used to roast beets by wrapping them in al foil and was not very comfortable with it because it could possibly leach into food.
 However, the method you suggested seems safer.
 Will try.